 When parents call us due to difficulties their children are having with math, one of the first questions I ask them is “When did it start?”, followed by “What happened?”.

-Whether it’s been going on for years or a recent development, I’ve noticed that the majority of parents can pinpoint the trouble to a specific grade, and usually to a specific teacher.
-Sometimes it’s freak event, such having a large part of a semester covered by a substitute due to some unforeseen circumstance, but more often than not it’s simply an ineffective teacher.
+Whether it’s been going on for years or it’s a recent development, I’ve noticed that the majority of parents can pinpoint the trouble to a specific grade, and usually to a specific teacher.
+Sometimes it’s a freak event, such as having a large part of a semester covered by a substitute due to some unforeseen circumstance, but more often than not it’s simply an ineffective teacher.

 Teachers can be ineffective for a variety of reasons.
 Some have a weak grasp of the material (this does happen) or are difficult to understand.
 Others are bad at controlling and directing their class.
 A teacher can be too aggressive or too passive, and end up being either feared or not taken seriously by their students.
 A new teacher could be too inexperienced, while a veteran teacher might be too jaded – or no longer really present.

 Finally, some teachers have odd quirks and inexplicable requirements.
 I once worked with a very bright student who was failing trigonometry.
-The root of the problem turned out to be that her teacher forced his class to solve all their complex math problems in a tiny space – 1/4 of a piece of paper per problem.
+The root of the problem turned out to be that her teacher forced the class to solve all their complex math problems in a tiny space – 1/4 of a piece of paper per problem.
 We found a workaround (solving problems using ample space on normal paper, then transcribing to the tiny box), caught up on the material, and she soon started getting 100s on her math tests.
 She eventually got a perfect 800 on the math portion of the SAT.